biopragmatics/bioregistry/docs/health.md

 not give proper error messages for pages that are missing and instead redirect to e.g. the homepage.

+TODO: note on why it's still valuable to have these URI formats even if they're not working

+TODO: notes on why they stop working

 {% if run.delta %}

 ### Changes